 Twenty years roll by.
 That $5.87 per share in annual revenue that Disney generated back in 1995 has grown to $30.69 per share.
 Likewise, net profit now stands at around $4.90 per share.
 You figure it has been a sufficiently long time, and so decide to check up on your investment.
 The first thing you see is that the initial $10k investment is now worth $47.9k.
 In addition, the company has retired 19% of its outstanding shares over those years, thereby substantially increasing the relative size of your ownership.

 What else can we say here?
 Well, the 14¢ per share dividend in 1996 has grown at an annual rate of 11% on average.
-It was worth circa $1.15 per share last year.
+Last year it was worth circa $1.15 per share.
 When you add up all those dividend checks over the years, they come to a cumulative total of $3,625.
-Next year, you would be looking at a yield on cost of 6%, quite low after twenty years because of Disney’s historically low dividend yield and relatively high valuation.
+Next year, you would be looking at a yield on cost of 6% – quite low after twenty years because of Disney’s historically low dividend yield and relatively high valuation.
 Between 1999 and 2004, the average annual PE ratio never dropped below 20.
 Indeed, it averaged well over 30 in each year between 1999 and 2002.

 Let’s assume that rather than collect that dividend cash you ticked the other box on the enrollment form.
 That was the one that instructed the company to reinvest dividends into more Disney stock instead.
 In that scenario, your initial 500 Disney shares would have increased to a total of about 700 shares today.
 The stock is currently trading around the $95 mark, giving your investment a current value of $67k.
 That is equivalent to an average annual return of 10%.
 Assuming the 2016 dividend grows in-line with expectations, you would be looking at income of over $1k for the year.